• videocam On-Demand Webinar

 Skadden Arps Slate Meagher & Flom LLP

-Mr. Ranlett has extensive experience defending companies in complex, high-stakes class and representative actions in state and federal courts across the United States, as well as in mass arbitrations.
-He is a trusted adviser to numerous multinational corporations across a variety of industries, including advanced technology, financial services, telecommunications and insurance, among others.
-Mr. Ranlett has successfully resolved a wide variety of claims, including allegations of false or deceptive advertising and data breach and other privacy claims.
-He has also guided companies through claims involving the Telephone Consumer Protection Act, Fair Credit Reporting Act, Fair Debt Collection Practices Act, Truth in Lending Act, Military Lending Act, the Racketeer Influenced and Corrupt Organizations Act, the Alien Tort Claims Act and various consumer protection and unfair trade and deceptive practices laws.
-In addition, Mr. Ranlett counsels clients on drafting and enforcing arbitration agreements, establishing fair and effective dispute resolution programs for consumers and workers and complying with consumer protection laws.
-He has served as a professorial lecturer in law and taught classes on advanced appellate advocacy at the George Washington University Law School.
+Mr. Ranlett defends businesses in complex class and representative actions in state and federal courts across the country, as well as in high stakes and mass arbitrations.
+His clients are national and multinational corporations in a variety of industries, including financial services, telecommunications, insurance, and Internet and technology sectors.
+He has successfully resolved a wide variety of claims, including allegations of false or deceptive advertising, data-breach and other privacy claims, and alleged violations of the Telephone Consumer Protection Act, Fair Credit Reporting Act, Fair Debt Collection Practices Act, federal securities laws, the Alien Tort Claims Act, and various consumer-protection and unfair-trade and deceptive-practices acts.
+Mr. Ranlett He also advises businesses in drafting and enforcing arbitration agreements and in establishing fair and effective dispute-resolution programs with consumers and workers.
+And he assists businesses with compliance with the Telephone Consumer Protection Act and other consumer-protection laws.
+Mr. Ranlett is a co-editor of Class Defense, the firm’s blog on key issues affecting class action law and policy.
+He also has served as a Professorial Lecturer in Law at The George Washington University Law School, where he teaches advanced appellate advocacy.

 Credit Information